Professional Learning (PL) – is time undertaken within the 70 hours per fortnight schools and college teachers’ work (if you are full time).

 - seminars to introduce new syllabus curriculum, methodology, administrative and conceptual changes

-- activities for individuals or groups which have been approved by the employer.
+- activities for individuals or groups which have been approved by the employer

 Whole of school PL occurs on Student Free days.

-Student Free Days – these are determined each year by DoE and can include Moderation Days, strategic planning and professional learning workshops.
+Student Free Days are determined each year by DoE and can include Moderation Days, strategic planning and professional learning workshops.
 Part time teachers who do not normally attend school on a particular day cannot be expected to attend PL if a Student Free Day is held on their day off, but this can of course be negotiated with the staff member.
 Student Free Days are days of normal teacher attendance (without students) and should not be confused with Professional Activity Days.

 Part –time teachers are only expected to attend on a pro-rata basis and this should be discussed with them at the beginning of the year.
 It is acceptable for Principals to express a preference as to which PA activities are undertaken, and then negotiate with the part-time teacher.

-Preparation Days – are worked within your teaching year.
-For Primary and High school teachers you must be in attendance two days prior to students first school day each year, and one day after students’ final school day (unless you are working in an isolated school, when you would leave on the same day as students).
+Preparation Days are worked within your teaching year.
+For Primary and High school teachers you must be in attendance three days prior to students first school day each year, and one day after students’ final school day (unless you are working in an isolated school, when you would leave on the same day as students).
 In colleges, teachers shall commence and complete the teaching year one week earlier.
 Preparation Days are allocated for teachers to get themselves ready for the beginning and the end of the school year.
 Whilst it is acceptable for schools to have staff meetings on the first day, it’s not acceptable to have all-day meetings or PL.
 If you are part-time you are only required to attend on your ordinary days of work.